syncfusion-content/windowsforms-docs/WindowsForms/HTMLUI/HTML-Tags.md

 * href:Specifies the URL of the page to which the link is to be made
-* rel: Specifies the relation between the current document and the target url
+* rel: Specifies the relation between the current document and the target URL